 Buffalo Bike Tours’ public art tour offers fun, exercise, prizes, and social distancing all in one

-Spring has finally sprung in Buffalo and with temperatures in the 70s this weekend, you’re probably wanting to get some fresh air.
-In the age of remote everything, we’re all getting a little stir crazy and looking for fun social distancing activities.
+Spring has finally sprung in Buffalo and with temperatures rising, you’re probably wanting to get some fresh air.
 Well, if you have a bike and a phone, there’s a new option for you: The Public Art Loop.

 The Public Art Loop celebrates our city’s most beloved public art pieces with dozens of photo-worthy moments.
 From wild abstractions and massive celebrations of color to comic book-style paintings and graffiti art, this tour is a fun ride through our open-air museum.
 Best yet, it’s free.

 Buffalo Bike Tours has teamed up Niagara River Greenway to bring their shared missions to life through Bike There, Buffalo!, a series of self guided bike tours promoting outdoor recreation while safely social distancing.
 All you have to do is fill out a short form and you’ll be e-mailed the route using the Ride With GPS app.
-This week’s tour is an especially engaging one – with plenty of opportunities for selfies, which riders can share on Facebook and Instagram using the hashtag #biketherebuffalo for a chance to win $250 in prizes.
+This week’s tour is an especially engaging one – with plenty of opportunities for selfies.

 So today we’re bringing you 7 of our favorite murals you’ll see on the Public Art Loop.
 Full disclosure: I am owner of Buffalo Bike Tours, which leads food tours and history tours of Buffalo by bike – check out our full lineup here.